The purpose of this life is more about the things unseen.

 A few minutes ago while praying, I found myself tired and worn out from worrying so much about temporary things.
 I’ve been trying to keep our house spotless, the TV controls in their designated spot, and all of the laundry folded a particular way.

 Jesus reminded me that as much as a house is cleaned, it’s never going to be perfect.
-It’s always going to keep getting dirty, being used, and need to be updated and repaired.
+It’s constantly going to keep getting dirty and need to be repaired.
 A house is to be lived in.
-A place where you dwell with those you love most.
-It does have to be taken care of, but is not something to obsess over.
+It is a place where you dwell with those you love most.
+Although homes do have to be taken care of, we must not obsess over them.

-You and I are much like a house.
+You and I are much like treasured homes.
 We’re God’s holy temples.
-We seek to live for Him, but fall into sin daily.
+We seek to live for Jesus but fall into sin daily.
 God is always there for us, investing into us, and making us better.
-He also forgives and cleanses us from sin all the time.
-We will never be perfect, but we have a Father and Maker who is invested into us being close and more like Himself.
+We will never be perfect, but we have a Father who is invested into making us most like Himself.

 Obsessing and busying ourselves with temporary things will only make us worn out and exhausted.

-While at the mountains this past week, I watched a potter take a “blob” of clay, and make it into something beautiful.
-The pottery didn’t become beautiful on it’s own.
-All it did was exist, and be in the hands of the potter.
-I couldn’t help but think that we are the clay that’s nothing but ugly until Jesus starts to reshape and purify us.
+While in the mountains this past week, I watched a potter take a blob of clay, and make it into something beautiful.
+The pottery didn’t become beautiful on its own.
+All it did was exist and be in the hands of the potter.
+We are the clay that’s nothing but ugly until Jesus starts to reshape and purify us.

-God allowed me to be apart of someone’s life last year, and also used them in mine.
+God allowed me to be apart of someone’s life last year.
+He also used that person to influence my life.
 I was able to encourage and be there for my friend; while he helped me to enjoy the day, not be so serious, and think about things differently.
-We got to know each other better throughout the year.
-As the school year ended and changes were made in our lives, I realized that the season was coming to a close.
+As the school year ended and changes were made in our lives, I realized that our season of friendship was coming to a close.

-Also, if you’re having a hard time letting go of someone God doesn’t see good for you anymore, remember: just because we aren’t as close to them as we used to be, doesn’t mean that we should stop praying for them.
-Our prayers can do more than what we could do ourselves.
+Also, if you’re having a hard time letting go of someone, remember that you should never stop praying for them.
+Our prayers can do more than what we ever could do on our own.

-Pastor Anthony Braswell, who spoke at the United Conference, stated: “Sermons and songs aren’t going to change the world.
-It’s the love of Jesus shining in your life.”
+Pastor Anthony Braswell, who spoke at the United Conference, stated, “Sermons and songs aren’t going to change the world, rather, it’s the love of Jesus shining in your life.”

-As we head into a new week, I want to remind you of a few things.
-You’re so loved and important.
-The sacrifices you make, and the hard work you do doesn’t go unnoticed.
+As we head into a new week, remember that you’re so loved and important.
+The sacrifices you make and the hard work you do doesn’t go unnoticed.
 It’s making a difference.
 Let yourself rest.
 Stop and breathe.
-Invest into the people God places in your life, and let His light shine through you each day.
+Invest into the people God has placed in your life.
+Let His light shine through you each day.